 UF/IFAS Extension Sarasota County translates research into community initiatives, classes, and volunteer opportunities related to six core areas: 4-H youth development; agriculture; gardening and landscaping; natural resources; nutrition and healthy living; and sustainability.
 We provide practical education to build a better future.

-View our 2019-year impacts brochure to learn more about how we work with you to make better lives and better communities.
+View our UF/IFAS Extension Sarasota County facts and impacts, 2020 document to learn more about how we work with you to make better lives and better communities.